akingdom/akingdom.github.io/README.md

 <script >
 // Custom AK script.
-// Function to replace text/code with some new code function replaceTextCode(targetText, replacementHTML) {
+// Function to replace text/code with some new code
+// TODO FUTURE -- add a call to feed JSON through this, with {"old": "[My Template]", "new": "my new text/html"}
+function replaceTextCode(targetText, replacementHTML) {
   // Escape special characters in the target text for RegExp const escapedTargetText = targetText.replace(/[-\/\\^$*+?.()|[\]{}]/g, '\\$&');